-Check in online!
+Check-in online!
 Even if you have to check in your bag, do it!
-This way, you can choose the seat (if the company allows you), sometimes you’re even lucky and get the emergency door to travel more comfortably.
+This way, you can choose the seat (if the company allows you), and sometimes you’re even lucky and get the emergency door to travel more comfortably.

 Finally, I want to give you some travel tips and because we recommend using the trip planner.

 The trip planner is a PDF document that you can print at home.
 You can print the entire document or only the sheets you need.
 It will serve you for all the trips you make.

 The trip planner is divided into three main parts.

 - Before traveling, destination search, hotel, how to go, get there, etc.